Alberta Jones Seaton: Career

 Seaton continued with her academic career and managed her family's homes in Tanzania and Houston, Texas, sometimes traveling with her husband.
 She taught periodically at Makerere University in Uganda, where she was a visiting professor of biology and embryology from 1952 to 1953, and at Wiley College in Texas.
 Seaton returned to the United States with her family in 1953, after the birth of her second child.
 Her husband decided to further his contribution to African freedom movements by undertaking doctoral studies in international affairs in 1953 at the University of Southern California, gaining his doctorate and returning to Tanganyika (soon to become Tanzania) in 1961.

 From 1953 to 1954 Alberta Seaton was an assistant professor of biology at Spelman College in Atlanta.
 She also spent time as a research fellow at the California Institute of Technology (Caltech), studying antibodies and cell division in sea-urchin eggs.

 From 1954 she was an associate professor at Texas Southern University (TSU) in Houston, becoming a full professor there in 1960 or 1961 until 1970.
 During the 1950s, she received several grants from the National Science Foundation for embryology studies.
 In 1965, she returned to Brussels for a year of study, with a National Science Foundation fellowship.

 Seaton was the chair of the TSU's committee to develop its faculty manual from 1968 to 1970, as well as becoming the first Faculty Assembly chair from 1969 to 1971, and director of freshman studies in 1970.
 In 1971, Seaton published Laboratory exercises in vertebrate embryology.
 She was also a member of the American Association of University Professors conferences on curriculum improvement (1970–1972).

 In 1972, Earle Seaton was the first black judge appointed to Bermuda's Supreme Court.
 Alberta Seaton left TSU in 1972, working in the Ministry of Education in Bermuda, and lecturing in biology at Bermuda College.
 In 1979, Earle Seaton was appointed Chief Justice of the Seychelles.
 From 1980 to 1989, Alberta Seaton was a consultant in the science section of the National Institute of Pedagogy in Victoria, Seychelles, publishing work on the zoology of the Seychelles.
 Seaton returned to a position of professor at TSU, from 1991 to 1995.

 Seaton was a member of the American Association for the Advancement of Science (AAAS), the American Society of Zoologists, the American Association of University Women, Association Women in Science, Texas Academy of Sciences, Beta Kappa Chi, and Beta Beta Beta.

 Personal life

 Seaton was Episcopalian.
 Alberta and Earle Seaton married in London in 1948, with a daughter, Elizabeth, born in Kenya in 1950, Chief.
-They also had a son, Dudley, born in Tanganyika in 1953, who died in 1978.
+They also had a son, Dudley, born in Bermuda in 1953, who died in 1978.

-Earle Seaton died of a heart attack in 1992 in New York City, when he was traveling on vacation from his last post as a judge in Uganda.
+Earle Seaton died of a heart attack in 1992 in New York City, when he was traveling on vacation from his last post as an Appelate judge in Uganda.
 Alberta Seaton died in Houston on April 4, 2014.